AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).

+* You can download and read the full list of commercial licensing agreements [here](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements.md).

 ## Retention Systems

 * [Creating Time-To-Leave Prediction Model](HighValueProjectTutorials/CreatingTimeToLeavePredictionModel.md)